memgraph/gqlalchemy/docs/reference/gqlalchemy/models.md

 Saves a relationship to Memgraph.
-If relationship._id is not None it finds the relationship in Memgraph and updates it's properties with the values in `relationship`.
+If relationship._id is not None it finds the relationship in Memgraph and updates it&#x27;s properties with the values in `relationship`.
 If relationship._id is None, it creates a new relationship.
 If you want to set a relationship._id instead of creating a new relationship, use `load_relationship` first.